ReOC: how to get your drone business certified

 If you’re still reading this blog you have probably decided the ReOC is what’s needed for your organisation.
 Overall, there are three options available from here to obtain your ReOC:

 Option 1: Remote Aviation can work with you to write your manuals (as part of our ReOC Assistance Package).
 Once they’re finished, we recommend you apply to a delegate to process your ReOC.
 We will provide interview preparation information and practice scenarios prior to your assessment.
-Our fee for the ReOC assistance package (writing manuals and interview prep) is $695.
+Our fee for the ReOC assistance package (writing manuals, interview prep and 12-months access to AVCRM flight planning software) is $895.
 The delegate, instead of CASA, will charge you directly (approximately $1600-$1800) to process you ReOC.

 Option 2: As above, except you submit the paperwork to CASA directly, who will assess you.
 However, this will take significantly longer.